skalenetwork/skale-network/updates/Q12021/MARCH-2021.md

 During March, the team has been mostly working on:

 -   ETH Berlin Fork support and fixes
--   Skale Manager: finalising mutlisig process updates, TestNet fixes and support
+-   Skale Manager: finalizing multi-sig process updates, TestNet fixes and support
--   Skaled and Consensus: schains stability fixes and supporrting TestNet issues, finalising ZeroMQ work for one of the upcoming releases
+-   Skaled and Consensus: schains stability fixes and supporting TestNet issues, finalizing ZeroMQ work for one of the upcoming releases
--   IMA: gas usage optimisations, core flow enhancements and functional fixes, cleanup and enhancements
+-   IMA: gas usage optimizations, core flow enhancements and functional fixes, cleanup and enhancements
--   Skale Node components: TestNet support and fixes, improved errror handling, updated storage settings
+-   Skale Node components: TestNet support and fixes, improved error handling, updated storage settings

 ## Code changes